Unipotent linear suspensions of free groups: Effective Minkowskian congruences

 It follows that there cannot be more conjugacy classes of automorphisms $\alpha$ (in $\out \Gamma$) than the number of orbits of cells in the relative outer space multiplied by the maximal order of graph automorphism groups of thus appearing graphs. \end{proof}

-We may thus proceed to analyse the automorphisms $\alpha$ satisfying Convention \ref{conv} one by one.
+We may thus proceed to analyze the automorphisms $\alpha$ satisfying Convention \ref{conv} one by one.

-\begin{lem} If $\alpha$ is an automorphism satisfying Convention \ref{conv}, then there exists a finite quotient of $\Gamma$ in which $\alpha$ descends as a non-trivial outer-automorphism. \end{lem}
+\begin{lem} If $\alpha$ is an automorphism satisfying Convention \ref{conv}, then there exists a finite quotient of $\Gamma$ in which $\alpha$ descends as a non-trivial outer automorphism. \end{lem}

-\begin{proof} Taking the notations of the previous lemma, it suffices to notice that there is a finite quotient of $L'_r$ on which $\alpha'$ descends as a non-trivial outer-automorphisms.
+\begin{proof} Taking the notations of the previous lemma, it suffices to notice that there is a finite quotient of $L'_r$ on which $\alpha'$ descends as a non-trivial outer automorphism.
 This is the Minkowskian property for free groups, proved in \cite[Corollary 3.2]{dahmani_touikan_reducing_2021} \end{proof}

 We thus showed Lemma \ref{lem;one-by-one_conv} that all automorphisms satisfying the convention \ref{conv} are separated in a finite quotient, and Lemma \ref{lem;fm_conv}, that there are only finitely many conjugacy classes of them.
-We also showed (Lemma \ref{lem;induce}, \ref{lem;permute}) that there are finitely many finite quotient separating all finite order outer automorphisms that do not satisfy the convention.
+We also showed (Lemma \ref{lem;induce}, \ref{lem;permute}) that there are finitely many finite quotients separating all finite order outer automorphisms that do not satisfy the convention.

 Proposition \ref{prop;fm_good_quotients} is thus established.